binkiklou/Powerscript/README.md

 # Powerscript
 Ok so this is my **custom language** and I like it.
 I didn't realize it but it looks like python, and I didn't know python had some of theses keywords.

+The first version was made on 2019/02/13
+The first github version was made on 2019/02/23

 # Build and installation
 > Currently no build tools are working